adamant/adamant.language.reference/ownership.md

 Several languages have taken the innovations of smart pointers and RAII and baked them into the language.

-First with Objective-C and the in Swift, Apple has provided "Automatic Reference Counting" (ARC).
+First with Objective-C and in Swift, Apple has provided "Automatic Reference Counting" (ARC).
 ARC makes reference counting the default ubiquitous way of managing all references.
 It builds into the language the bookkeeping of incrementing and decrementing reference counts.
 Because it is built in, the language can avoid unnecessary modifications of the reference count.
 It also makes RAII the default approach for managing resources.

 The real star of innovation in the space of memory management in languages is Rust.
 Rust introduces an ownership model in which all memory is deterministically, safely and mostly automatically managed.
 RAII is then used to safely manage all other resources.
 The ownership model also provides the basis of safety around concurrency in Rust.
 Adamant takes its primary inspiration from Rust when it comes to managing memory, resources and concurrency.
 However,  Rust is designed as a fairly low level language with zero cost abstractions.
 The result is that the programmer is frequently forced to think about and keep track of issues related to memory management.
-Adamant re-imagines reworks the ownership model to bring it to a high level language that will feel familiar to developers who have worked in languages like C# or Java.
+Adamant re-imagines and reworks the ownership model to bring it to a high level language that will feel familiar to developers who have worked in languages like C# or Java.